≡ Menu

 Or, in other words…

-What you’re going to find is that whatever “rate” you would have been able to qualify for PRIOR to your UTI should be the same “rate” that you would be able to AFTER your UTI diagnosis.
+What you’re most likely going to find is that whatever “rate” you would have been able to qualify for before your UTI should be the same “rate” you would be able to get after your UTI diagnosis.

 “Which is great!”

-Not everyone is so lucky.
-This means that some, may have had a UTI infection spread to one of their Kidneys or occur so frequently that some life insurance companies may consider these a potential “risk” that could prevent an applicant from qualifying for a Preferred rate.
+But unfortunately, not everyone is so lucky.
+This means that some may have had a UTI infection spread to one of their Kidneys or occur so frequently that some life insurance companies may consider these a potential “risk” that could prevent an applicant from qualifying for a Preferred rate.

 The good news is…